-While the document above reveals the auspicious directions that are associated with nature, another agal bac manuscript (GVH09) discusses rituals to worship land while presenting a philosophical worldview.
+While the document above reveals the auspicious directions that are associated with nature, another agal bac manuscript (GVH09) discusses rituals for land worship while presenting a philosophical worldview.
 It specifically mentions the eight directions including north, south, east, west, northeast, southeast, northwest, and southwest.
-Since Cham, unlike Hindu conceptions of geography, only include four directions, east (gah aia harei tagok), west (gah aia harei tamâ), south (gah mraong), and north (gah birak) in that order, we can argue that this particular document indicates the influence of Hindu culture on the indigenous Cham.
+Since Cham culture, unlike Hindu conceptions of geography, only includes four directions, east (gah aia harei tagok), west (gah aia harei tamâ), south (gah mraong), and north (gah birak) in that order, we can argue that this particular document indicates the influence of Hindu culture on the indigenous Cham.

-Another example of agal bac text that involves land purification comes from the collection of Quang Du (GD02).
-Quang Du is sixty five year-old deputy priest of Po Ina Nagar Temple in Huu Duc village in the Ninh Thuan province.
-The title is "Tanah Balih" (Text to Purify Lands, Towers, and Buildings), and this agal bac totals 111 leaves.
-The English translation of the first leaf of the manuscript reads:
+Another example of agal bac text that involves land purification comes from the collection of Quang Du (GD02), a sixty-five-year-old deputy priest of Po Ina Nagar Temple in Huu Duc village in Ninh Thuan province.
+Totaling 111 leaves and titled "Tanah Balih" (Text to Purify Lands, Towers, and Buildings), the English translation of the first leaf of the manuscript reads: